 Variations in Discount Rate Outcomes

-The Terry Group’s March portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s March portfolio includes roughly 450 bonds with adjusted maturities beyond 30 years, roughly 100 of which have adjusted maturities beyond 40 years.
+This information enables a fairly robust curve build beyond the typical 30-year credibility boundary:

-The summarized discount rate outcomes indicate that the variation in results based on duration is significantly dampened — there is a range of 10–20 basis points across our three sample cash flows for March, less than half of the typical dispersion.
+The summarized discount rate outcomes indicate that the variation in results based on duration is very significantly dampened—there is a range of only 9 basis points across our three sample cash flows for March, a small fraction of the typical dispersion across durations.

 You should expect both sources of volatility—related to duration and curve-fitting impacts—to change significantly over time with evolving capital market conditions.

 The following graph shows the range of model results over the period since The Terry Group’s yield curve model was initiated in June 2020.
-Over time, the variations in discount rate outcomes for our sample cash flows, encompassing both duration and model/slope variations, have generally resulted in range of about 50–60 basis points, roughly centered around the index average yield.
-As the graph below illustrates, this pattern was significantly disrupted by the flatter slope and humped pattern of the March curve.
+Over time, the variations in discount rate outcomes for our sample cash flows, encompassing variations in both cash flow duration and model/slope, have generally resulted in a range of about 50–60 basis points, roughly centered around the index average yield.
+As the graph illustrates, these relationships were significantly disrupted roughly a year ago by the emergence of a flatter sloped and eventually humped curve pattern.

 For more information, please contact Jerry Mingione.